Department of

 Biography

-In the following years, he was engaged at Albert Speer + Partner (AS+P) in Frankfurt am Main, where he worked on projects in Munich, such as the urban design parameters for a high-density affordable housing project (1,000 units) to promote sustainable mobility and the new Siemens Headquarters.
+In the following years, he was engaged at Albert Speer + Partner (AS+P) in Frankfurt am Main, where he worked on projects in Munich, such as the urban design and planning parameters for a high-density affordable housing project (1,000 units) to promote sustainable mobility and the new Siemens Headquarters.
 He also participated in the development of a master plan for a satellite city centre for 600,000 new inhabitants and transit-oriented development in metro Cairo.

 In 2011, he joined an international research collaboration between the Technical University of Munich and Qatar University as a post-doc and project director.
 Over three years, during which he lived in Doha, Qatar, he coordinated an interdisciplinary and international team and explored new approaches to identify the various interdependencies between emerging knowledge economies and new forms of urbanism in the Global South.